Leading by Example: Teaching our kids the fun in health

 So what can you actually do that’s in your own garden?
 What activities can you enjoy with the kids?
 There is nothing wrong with leading the way and initiating active fun.
 Many large trampolines for the garden can take adult weight.
 Why not check out which trampolines for sale will suit your garden and get bouncing?
 It’s a very good activity for burning calories and strengthening the legs Best of all, bouncing is something the kids love to do.
 Whenever we have playdates, the kids always make a run for the trampoline.
 Even my 1 year old gets on and attempts to jump!

 Beyond all the fun ball games, you can also try skipping.
 This is a very good aerobic activity and helps with coordination for your little one’s development too.
 My daughter still hasn’t mastered it but it’s been fun trying to teach her.
 Activities like skipping and trampolining can be enjoyed in short bursts.
 You can each take turns, and have fun trying to beat personal bests each week.
-If your kids are a little older, why not scoot around the park on your scooters, or get out on your bikes?
+If your kids are a little older, why not scoot around the forest on your scooters, or get out on your bikes?

-Of course, good health is supported by a good diet.
+Of course, good family health is supported by a good diet.
 Family meals are a great opportunity to spend quality time together.
 Sometimes when you’re in a rush, and the kids are being fussy, you might make something quick and easy.
 You might even go without yourself if their mealtime is a little too early for you.
 Try to arrange your schedule to give you all a chance to sit and eat together.
 The kids will see the importance of a good meal because you’ve all made the time to sit to it together.